roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7200/configuring-the-rak7200.md

 # Configuring the RAK7200 LPWAN Tracker using AT Commands

-You can configure your LoRa® Tracker by sending AT Commands via a Serial port tool running on your PC.
+You can configure your LPWAN Tracker by sending AT Commands via a Serial port tool running on your PC.
 The following list shows the AT Commands that you can use:

 | **AT Command**                               | **Description**                                                                                                                                                                                                                                                                             |
 | -------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |